 Coauthor.
-If you are medical student, resident, fellow, a faculty member must coauthor the manuscript.
+If you are a resident or fellow, then a faculty member must coauthor the manuscript.
 The faculty mentor should critically review and approve the manuscript prior to submission and add pearls to the draft, as appropriate, to ensure that the article is useful to the mature clinician as well as those who are new to the field.
 NOTE: Subspecialty articles must include at least one senior author in that subspecialty.